akkilin/IntroToCogSci-StroopTests-OpenSource/README.md

 # IntroToCogSci-StroopTests-OpenSource
  Final Coding Project for Introduction to Cognitive Science course at RPI.
 Open Source, but only for academic purposes.
   - Modifying the code for Open Source purposes and Research falls under academic purposes.
-  - Reusing written code for your school projects and calling it your own is not under academic purposes.
+  - Reusing written code for your own purposes and calling it your own is not under academic purposes.

   Please give us some form of credit like putting us in the references.
     Thank You (Alan W & Matt P).